ethereum/execution-apis/docs/making-changes.md

 interface for getting intermediary trie nodes over the API.
 This is a great example of a method that became more neccessary over time.

+Sometimes efficiency is the basis of neccesity.
+If certain patterns of requests becomes popular, it can be adventageous to enshrine the behavior into the API.

 ### Implementation Complexity

 How a method is implemented should be carefully considered before proposing a change to the API.
-Although each client is able to validate the Ethereum chain, there can be a huge variance in the actual design decisions.
+Although each client is able to validate the Ethereum chain, there can be a huge variance in actual design decisions.

 As an example, a proposal for a method such as `eth_totalSupply` seems reasonable.
 This is a quanity that users are often interested in and it would nice to have it available.
 However, tracking the total supply is tricky.
 There are several avenues where ether can enter and leave supply.
 This method would